benhar-dev/ads-ps5-controller/README.md

 in perpetuity.

 ## Overview
 This is a proof of concept that you can interface a PS5 DualSense controller to TwinCAT via ADS.
 In this example we use a Python script in order to provide the controller wrapper.
+This example also shows TwinCAT HMI, 3D model control, TwinCAT HMI Scope among other technologies.

 ## Video Tutorial
 There is a free coding byte video tutorial on this code which can be found [here](https://codingbytes.teachable.com/p/codingbytes_twincat3)